shakesbeare/shakebot/README.md

 # Commands

-Shakebot exposes four commands to users:
+Shakebot exposes the following commands to users:
 - `/copypasta <copypasta_name>`
   - Send the contents of the copypasta to the chat
 - `/enable`